Skip to Main Content

 What Greek Cooking Asks of a Kitchen

 Greek cuisine in the United States occupies an interesting middle space.
 It is familiar enough that most diners arrive with expectations formed by years of exposure to diner-circuit moussaka and ubiquitous gyro counters, yet the tradition is deep enough that a kitchen with real commitment can move well beyond those reference points.
-The Aegean pantry, spanning the continent's herbs, the islands' seafood, and the mainland's lamb and goat traditions, offers considerably more range than the American Greek-American canon typically shows.
+The Aegean pantry, spanning herbs, seafood, lamb, and goat traditions, offers more range than the American Greek-American canon typically shows.

 In a town like Ridgewood, where diners are increasingly accustomed to the considered regionalism on display at Turmeric Indian Bistro or the produce-forward sourcing visible elsewhere on the strip, Greek cooking has an opportunity to hold its own as a sophisticated tradition rather than a comfort fallback.
 The meze format, in particular, suits a dining culture that has grown comfortable with shared plates and extended table time.
 Multiple small dishes, each built around a single ingredient handled with some care, represent Greek cooking at its most honest.